 For an appropriate interpretation of the results, it is important to understand the scope and limitations of the modeling exercise.
-As the aim of the study was solely to assess production costs for different regions in Brazil, the only land use constraints considered were protected areas (Protected Planet (2023)) and occupied areas such as buildings and transportation units were not excluded.
+As the aim of the study was solely to assess production costs for different regions in Southeast Asia, no land use constraints were considered and hence occupied areas such as national parks, buildings, and transportation units were not excluded.